Skip to main content

 Athey Center for Performance and Research at Palmer Auditorium

-Palmer Auditorium was visionary when it opened in 1939 under the leadership of President Katharine Blunt.
-Designed by William Lamb, principal architect of the Empire State Building, it was built to serve not just the campus but the surrounding community.
-Over the years, it has played host to numerous prominent speakers and performers, including the New York Philharmonic, the Boston Symphony Orchestra, Martha Graham, José Limón, Merce Cunningham, Paul Taylor, Alvin Ailey, Dizzy Gillespie, Yo-Yo Ma, Billy Joel, Eleanor Roosevelt, Hillary Clinton, Frank Lloyd Wright, Toni Morrison and others.
+Palmer Auditorium was visionary when it opened in 1939 under the leadership of President Katharine Blunt—a 1300-seat hall designed by William Lamb, principal architect of the Empire State Building, built to serve, not just the campus, but the surrounding community.
+Over the years, this Art Deco architectural gem has played host to numerous prominent speakers and performers, including the New York Philharmonic, the Boston Symphony Orchestra, Martha Graham, Jose Limon, Merce Cunningham, Paul Taylor, Alvin Ailey, Dizzy Gillespie, Yo-Yo Ma, Billy Joel, Eleanor Roosevelt, Hillary Clinton, Frank Lloyd Wright, Toni Morrison and others.

 Athey Center for Performance and Research